-How to write my Company Vacation Policy document
+How do you write a Company Vacation Policy document?

 Definitions of Personnel

 "Full-Time Employees" shall be defined as all employees or agents of the company who are scheduled or authorized to work 32 or more hours per week and who have been recognized by the company Human Resources department as full-time employees and for whom a written contract is on file with the company Human Resources Department.
 "Part-Time Employees" shall be defined as all employees or agents of the company who work less than 32 hours per week and who have been recognized by the company Human Resources department as part-time employees and for whom a written contract is on file with the company Human Resources Department.
 "Contract Employees" ("Contractors, Subcontractors") shall be defined as all personnel or agents of the company who have a temporary employment contract with the company, regardless of how many hours they work per week.

 Company shall be responsible for distributing to all new employees, part-time employees, contractors, and other staff a copy of the Vacation and Leave Policy in print or electronic format(s).
 Responsibility of Employees, Vendors, Contractors, and Other Staff.
 All policies and benefits are subject to change at Company's sole discretion and are not intended to be part of any compensation agreement or promise.

 Full-time employees and Full-time temporary employees are entitled to time off with pay for vacation or other personal reasons.
 An employee accrues vacation leave credits for all hours in which he or she works.

 - paid vacation leave

 - paid jury duty